 The reference price is set annually by the ACT Government.
 This reference price is used to compare an energy retailer’s advertised offer.

-The reference price will make it easier for consumers to make ‘apples with apples’ comparisons between different energy retailer offers for electricity where discounts are included.
+The reference price was introduced to make it easier for consumers to make ‘apples with apples’ comparisons between different energy retailer offers for electricity where discounts are included.

 |Usage Price||Usage Price|